 Argentinian Sinclair Spectrum

-This version of the Spectrum was assembled in Portugal, but never saw a full release, they were intended for the Portuguese and South American markets, most were to have the Timex Sinclair branding, and they pre dated the ZX81 Timex machines, the TS1000 and TS1500 by nearly a year.
+This version of the Spectrum was assembled in Portugal, but never saw a full release.
+They were intended for the Portuguese and South American markets, most were to have the Timex Sinclair branding.
+They predated the ZX81 Timex machines, the TS1000 and TS1500, by nearly a year.

 A few of these machines with the Sinclair branding appear to have made it back to the UK, as this one has stickers on the computer and power supply that reads: